Sampling random graphs with specified degree sequences

-Here, we develop an efficient and accurate convergence method specifically for the double-edge swap MCMC for sampling from the configuration model.
-This method requires only an input degree sequence and a choice of graph space, and no other free parameters.
+Here, we develop an efficient and accurate convergence detection method specifically for the Fosdick et al. double-edge swap MCMC~\cite{fosdick2018configuring} for sampling from the configuration model.
+This method requires only an input degree sequence and a choice of graph space.
 First, we develop an algorithm for estimating a sampling gap between MCMC states so that the sampled states are effectively independent.
-We then apply this algorithm to a corpus of 509 real-world and semi-synthetic networks spanning all eight graph spaces, and distill the experimental results into a simple set of decision rules, based on scaling laws, for selecting the sampling gap automatically, along with a set of conditions under which the scaling laws can be applied.
-We then specify a test for detecting MCMC convergence based on the distribution of sampled network assortativity statistics, and show through a series of experiments that this test is effective at detecting convergence.
-Further, we compare this method to several generic MCMC convergence detection methods and show that our method is both more accurate and more efficient when applied to real-world networks.
-Although our method can be applied to any of the eight graph spaces, it is most useful for graph spaces other than stub-labeled loopy multigraphs, where the well-known random stub-matching algorithm provides a computationally efficient direct solution.
-Finally, to make the methods described here more accessible to the community, we provide our own implementations in a Python package, which can be found \href{https://github.com/UpasanaDutta98/configuration_model_mcmc}{here}.
+We then apply this algorithm to a corpus of 509 real-world and semi-synthetic networks spanning all eight graph spaces, and distill the experimental results into a simple set of decision rules, based on empirical scaling laws, for selecting the sampling gap automatically.
+We then specify a test for detecting MCMC convergence based on applying a Dickey-Fuller Generalized Least Squares (DFGLS) test to the degree assortativity values of the networks sampled by the MCMC, and show through a series of experiments that this test is effective at detecting convergence.

+We then compare this method to several generic MCMC convergence detection methods and show that the DFGLS method is both more accurate and more efficient when applied to real-world networks.
+We also show that at the point the DFGLS method detects convergence of the sampled graphs' assortativity statistics, other widely-used network statistics, including clustering coefficient, average path length, and the number of triangles and squares, have also converged.